|MARLOW - MAIDENHEAD PASSENGERS' ASSOCIATION|

 Western Rail Link to Heathrow

-Network Rail is now actively considering a scheme to build a new line from Heathrow Terminal 5 passing over the GW Main Line on a flyover to join the Relief Lines between Iver and Langley.
-This is not likely to materialise before 2024.
+Network Rail has been considering a scheme to build a new line from Heathrow Terminal 5 passing over the GW Main Line on a flyover to join the Relief Lines between Iver and Langley.
+This is not likely to materialise before 2024 and seems to be on the back burner.

 The help points on the Marlow branch are operational.
 However pressing the middle button initiates a mobile call which is forwarded to a call centre in India, and the agent answering it does not have accurate information about the location of trains.
 If you can’t get a sensible answer use the phone at the level crossing to contact the signaller.
 Please don’t abuse this facility.